German Bund yield hits six-month low, ECB rate cut bets jump

 The ECB is also prepared to provide economic support, said ECB policymaker Francois Villeroy de Galhau, adding that more action is not yet required.
 However, investor expectations of ECB rate cuts have been brought forward.

-Eonia futures dated to the ECB's April meeting show a 10 bps rate cut is now fully priced in.
-Money markets attach a more than an 80% chance of a rate cut at the March meeting, which takes place next week, up from about 10% a week ago.
-Markets are now betting on two 10 bps rate cuts this year, versus only one last week.
+Eonia futures dated to the ECB's April meeting show a 10-bps rate cut is now fully priced in.
+Money markets attach a more than a 90% chance of a rate cut at the March meeting, which takes place next week, up from about 10% a week ago.
+Markets are now betting on two 10-bps rate cuts this year, versus only one last week.

 Goldman Sachs said it expects the Fed to cut rates as early as its March 17-18 meeting and forecasts a cut of a half percentage point.
 "The benefits of a co-ordinated policy response are rising," said Richard McGuire, head of rates strategy at Rabobank.
 "The market moves we are seeing are very close to what we saw during the global (financial) crisis."

 Yields on 10-year German bonds, regarded as one of the safest assets in the world, last week tumbled 18 basis points in their biggest weekly drop since 2012 as coronavirus panic swept through markets.
-They were last down more than 5 bps on the day at -0.667% , their lowest in six months and within 10 bps of record lows hit in early September.
+They fell to six-month lows at -0.667% on Monday, within 10 bps of record lows hit in early September.
+Giving up some gains they were down 3 bps in late trade at -0.64%.

-Across the euro area, yields on French and Dutch paper were down 3-5 bps each .
-The U.S. 10-year Treasury yield tumbled 7 bps to 1.05% , in danger of dropping below 1% for the first time.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)